halogenandtoast/oath/README.md

 And you're ready to start designing your authentication system.

+## Generators

-## Scaffold
+### Scaffold

 If you don't want to add all the components yourself, you may instead generate a scaffold to start with by running:

     rails g monban:scaffold

 This will generate a bare bones starting point.

-If you don't want the full stack you can just generate some controllers with:
+### Password Reset

+If you'd like to generate basic password reset for your app, you can run:

-    rails g monban:controllers
+    rails g monban:password_reset

+This will generate the necessary files for an implementation of resetting a user's password.
+It will ask you for host names for development, test and production environments in order to make the mailer work.

 ## Usage